 Robert graduated from Carnegie Mellon with an Industrial Design degree.
-After graduation he moved to New York City and worked in the top advertising agencies.
+After graduation he moved to New York City and worked in some of the top ad agencies.
 In 2006, he left that career to work with a friend on an organic hair and skincare business.
 Having successfully grown and sold that business, he left NYC for the bucolic Catskills and co-started a grass-fed cattle farm.
 Seeing the need for a better truck, that could handle farm duties as well as tackle off-road fun, he returned to his childhood dream of designing vehicles and started Bollinger Motors.
 When not in the shop, he's probably working in the fields.

 John is a mechanical engineer who left the big 3 to work on an automobile project that not only allows him to play a larger role in vehicle design, but represents a quantum leap in sustainable transport and New York State vehicle manufacturing heritage.
 Originally from the Capital District, John graduated from RPI in Troy in 2011 and has worked as a manufacturing engineer for a railroad machine tool company and a test engineer in a hydrogen fuel cell lab prior to joining the team.
 Aside from designing the vehicle thermal management system for Bollinger’s debut vehicle, he enjoys tinkering with old BMWs, motorsports/drifting, mountain biking, traveling, and photography.